 If you’re waking up in pain that you don’t feel during the day, then your sleep position is likely playing a role.
-Keep in mind, too, that the quality or style of your mattress and pillow may also be contributing.

 - Sleep posture.
 Sleeping on your stomach with your head twisted to one side is a recipe for neck strain.
 But sleeping in any position can be a problem if your neck isn’t sufficiently supported.

 - Weak or tight muscles.
-If you don’t stretch often or you keep your shoulders and head in a fixed, unnatural position during the day, you may may be bringing that stress to bed at night.
+If you don’t stretch often or if you keep your shoulders and head in a fixed, unnatural position during the day, you may may be bringing that stress to bed at night.
 Stretching, strengthening, and massage may help you to re-balance your body and loosen up in the neck and shoulders.
 It’s difficult to achieve a neutral spine in sleep if you can’t achieve it when you’re awake.

 For most people, though, daytime posture and lifestyle is a huge contributor.
 Back strains from carrying heavy objects, for example, can strain muscles and ligaments.
 Holding an awkward body position when driving, sitting at a desk, or standing and walking can also lead to muscle tension or weakness on one side of the body.